luontola/tdd-mooc/data/exercises.md

 Clone the project <https://github.com/luontola/tdd-mooc-small-steps> and follow its instructions.

 The assignment is to *refactor the above code to replace [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) class with [Temporal.PlainDate](https://tc39.es/proposal-temporal/docs/plaindate.html) class.* Repeat this refactoring many times.
 Focus on doing as small changes as possible, so that *all tests will pass between every change*.
-Practice smaller and smaller steps, until you can **do the whole refactoring by changing only _one or two lines at a time_**.
+Practice smaller and smaller steps, until you can **do the whole refactoring by changing only _one or two lines at a time, in under 10 minutes_**.

-Afterwards, in the weekly study groups, we will have an informal competition between the students of this course about doing this refactoring using the smallest possible steps or as quickly as possible.
+In the weekly study groups, we will have an informal competition between the students of this course about doing this refactoring using the smallest possible steps or as quickly as possible.
+This kind of mechanical refactorings, which don't require thinking, benefit from training your muscle memory and learning IDE shortcuts.

 ##### What to submit